sergesemashko/flo/README.md

- new-release       Updates a version file (e.g. version.php), commits that change and tags the commit for release. new-relic         Deploy a tag to new-relic. pr-certify        Certify a specific pull-request. pr-deploy         Deploy a specific pull-request to a solo environment. pr-destroy        Destroy pull-request environment(s), removing its web root and database. pr-integration    Pull all valid PRs into the acquia integration branch. pr-postpone       Postpone a specific pull-request. pr-reject         Reject a specific pull-request. pr-unpostpone     Un-postpone a specific pull-request. pr-unreject       Un-reject a specific pull-request. run-script        Runs project-specific script for a particular event.
+ new-release       Updates a version file (e.g. version.php), commits that change and tags the commit for release. new-relic         Deploy a tag to new-relic. pr-certify        Certify a specific pull-request. pr-checkout       Copies files to specified folder from workspace. pr-comment        Posts a comment to pull-request. pr-deploy         Deploy a specific pull-request to a solo environment. pr-destroy        Destroy pull-request environment(s), removing its web root and database. pr-integration    Pull all valid PRs into the acquia integration branch. pr-postpone       Postpone a specific pull-request. pr-reject         Reject a specific pull-request. pr-status         Posts a status to pull-request. pr-unpostpone     Un-postpone a specific pull-request. pr-unreject       Un-reject a specific pull-request. run-script        Runs project-specific script for a particular event.